10 ways to save energy in your hotel

 Roiback

-Content in collaboration with Bioscorea sustainability consulting firm for tourism companies.
+Content in collaboration with Bioscore, a sustainability consultancy for tourism companies.

-The latest IPCC report, a synthesis of the last 8 years of scientific studies on climate change, was released on Monday.
-The message is clear: we are running out of time to ensure a livable future, and giving up on action is not an option.
+This Monday the latest IPCC report has been published, a synthesis of the last 8 years of scientific studies on climate change.
+The message is clear: we are running out of time to guarantee a habitable future, and giving up on acting is not an option.

-Although it may seem like a daunting task, there are many cost-effective ways that hotels and hotel chains can reduce energy use without sacrificing the comfort of their guests.
+Although it may seem like a complicated task, there are many cost-effective ways that hotels and hotel chains can reduce energy use without sacrificing the comfort of their guests.

 Don't know how to start saving energy in your hotel?
-Take note of these 10 tips to help you do it.
+Take note of these 10 tips that will help you achieve it.

-Install a programmable thermostat.
-These devices can adjust the hotel's temperature to keep it at a comfortable level for guests, but without expending an excessive amount of energy.
-In addition, some programmable thermostats have different settings for hotel occupancy and vacancy periods.
+1. Install a programmable thermostat.
+These devices can adjust the temperature of the hotel to keep it at a comfortable level for guests, but without spending an excessive amount of energy.
+In addition, some programmable thermostats have different settings for the hotel's occupancy and vacancy periods.

 2. Use LED lamps.
-These lights consume less energy than conventional lamps, allowing you to save on your electric bill without sacrificing hotel lighting.
+These lights consume less energy than conventional lamps, allowing you to save on your electricity bill without sacrificing the hotel's lighting.

 3. Involve your guests.
 Invite guests to be part of the climate fight.
-Both oral and written communication is essential to get the message across.
-You can suggest responsible use of lighting and electrical devices and turn off appliances when they leave the room.
+Both oral and written communication is essential for the message to reach.
+You can propose a responsible use of lighting and electrical devices and turn off appliances when leaving the room.

 4. Install solar panels.
 Solar energy is a clean and economical way to generate electricity.
 If your hotel is located in a place with an adequate level of sunlight, photovoltaic self-consumption can be an excellent way to save energy.